1 in 10 of your team members thought about quitting today, due to burnout.

 You don't want to be forever-dependent on external coaches, because that's an expensive and slow route for helping people, once you build in signing off budget and waiting in their queue.

-Instead, grow your own in-house support to help team members 1:1 with this work, both at the foundation level, with certified Natural Resilience Method® Facilitators, and even at certified Master Coach level.
+Instead, grow your own in-house support to help team members 1:1 with this work, both at the foundation level, with certified Natural Resilience Method® Practitioners, and even at certified Master Coach level.
 You can send up to 5 delegates on Clare's public-access rounds (which run twice a year), or run an in-house round of this certification training, for a minimum of 25 people.

-And you can add in Clare's much-loved 'coaching hub' within the eLearning vault, where team members can connect with and communicate with their Facilitator or Master Coach easily and confidentially, rather than by company email (which they're all scared means IT is reading their inner-most thoughts).
+And you can add in Clare's much-loved 'coaching hub' within the eLearning vault, where team members can connect with and communicate with their Practitioner or Master Coach easily and confidentially, rather than by company email (which they're all scared means IT is reading their inner-most thoughts).
 The coaching hub also takes out most of the admin for your coaches and makes it really easy for you to manage your bulk licences for Clare's courses.

 Make It Scalable